 An action key performs the function indicated by the icon on the key.
-To determine which keys are on your product, see Special keys on page 13.
+To determine which keys are on your product, see Special keys on page 10.

-▲ To use an action key, press and hold the key.
+To use an action key, press and hold the key.

 lcon Description Helps prevent side-angle viewing from onlookers.
 If needed, decrease or increase brightness for well-lit or darker environments.
 Press the key again to turn off the privacy screen.
+NOTE: To quickly turn on the highest privacy setting, press fn+p.
 Decreases the screen brightness incrementally as long as you hold down the key.
-Increases the screen brightness incrementally as long as you hold down the key. ?
-Opens the "How to get help in Windows 10" webpage.
-Switches the screen image between display devices connected to the system.
-For example, if a monitor is connected to the computer, repeatedly pressing this key alternates the screen image from the computer display to the monitor display to a simultaneous display on both the computer and the monitor. - - Turns the keyboard backlight off or on.
+Increases the screen brightness incrementally as long as you hold down the key.
+N. Turns the keyboard backlight off or on.
 NOTE: To conserve battery power, turn off this feature.
-144 Plays the previous track of an audio CD or the previous section of a DVD or a Blu-ray Disc (BD). ►II Starts, pauses, or resumes playback of an audio CD, a DVD, or a BD. ▶ ▶I Plays the next track of an audio CD or the next section of a DVD or a BD. • Stops audio or video playback of a CD, a DVD, or a BD.
-4 - Decreases speaker volume incrementally while you hold down the key.
-4+ Increases speaker volume incrementally while you hold down the key.
+144 Plays the previous track of an audio CD or the previous section of a DVD or a Blu-ray Disc (BD). ►II Starts, pauses, or resumes playback of an audio CD, a DVD, or a BD. ▶ ▶I Plays the next track of an audio CD or the next section of a DVD or a BD. • Stops audio or video playback of a CD, a DVD, or a BD. ζ)، Decreases speaker volume incrementally while you hold down the key. ( ))) Increases speaker volume incrementally while you hold down the key.
+(1)) ※ (1) Mutes the microphone.
+A Mutes or restores speaker sound.